networknt/light-doc/content/en/service/_index.md

 Usually, you can start building several services and deploy them to your existing data center; however, once you have a dozen services running with multiple instances, you will need supporting services for security, tracing, monitoring, metrics, etc.

-The following are some of the important services recommended by the Light platform.
-Some of them are built by ourselves as existing products on the market cannot meet our requirement with microservices in the cloud.
+The following are some of the important services recommended by Light.
+Some of them are built ourselves as existing products on the market cannot meet our requirement with microservices in the cloud.
 For example, light-oauth2 and light-portal.
-Other services are our picks of industry leaders, and the list is changing as the landscape of cloud-native computing is changing these days dramatically.
+Other services are our picks of industry leaders, and the list is changing as the landscape of cloud-native computing is changing dramatically these days.

 [light-oauth2][] is our security service built on top of light-rest-4j to protect services accessed by the unauthorized client.
 It has a unique feature to facilitate the service to service communication with two tokens.